-Robin Wood’s spoon carving starter kit (his own axe and spoon knife with a Mora straight knife) is the most economical way to get the tools you need for spoons.
+Wood Tools’ spoon carving starter kit (their own axe and spoon knife with a Mora 106 straight knife) is the most economical way to get all the tools you need for spoons.

 If you buy a knife it is essential that you also have a way to sharpen it.
 The stone from your kitchen drawer is likely far too course to use on woodwork tools.
 Sharp tools are safer.

 Wet and dry emery paper is a cheap alternative to buying sharpening stones.
 Sean Hellman sells a kit that is made up with replaceable abrasive paper.